-- 1. CS completes a request for metabolomics analysis of the proband via the Gateway - 2.
-CS completes a request for metabolomics analysis for each additional family member to be evaluated via the Gateway
+- 1. CS completes a request for the desired metabolomics analysis (see Table 2) of the proband via the Gateway. - 2.
+CS completes a request for the desired metabolomics analysis (see Table 2) for each additional family member to be evaluated via the Gateway.